10 Mistakes You’re Making with Your Pancakes

 Pancakes are the all-star of the breakfast (and brunch) table.
 They should be easy to make, and yet there's so many ways to ruin them.
 Here are the mistakes you may be making, and how to overcome them to craft the perfect pancakes.

 Speaking of patience, resist the urge to flip your pancakes before you see bubbles all over the surface.
-Watch for them to pop—that’s when you’ll want to turn them, and not a moment later.
+Watch for them to pop—that’s when you’ll want to turn them.

 If you don’t have an electric skillet, you’ll need to pay attention to the heat as you go.
 The general rule of thumb is to use medium heat.
 Too hot means you’ll burn the outside before cooking the inside.
 Too low means you won’t get crispy edges.
 If while you’re cooking, the skillet starts to smoke, the heat has become too high—turn off the burner and wait a few minutes before continuing.

 Skipping a Good Mix

 Think that if you don’t have time or ingredients for from-scratch pancakes you should skip flipping altogether?
 Think again!
 There are some really excellent pancake mixes on the market.
 Our Test Kitchen sampled 10 different mixes to find the very best.
 Some of their top picks include Krusteaz and King Arthur Baking Company.

 And if you want to take these shortcut flapjacks to the next level, learn how to make pancake mix taste homemade.

 Don’t get us wrong: Maple syrup is a delicious pancake topper—but it’s not the only way to top hotcakes.
 Top your shortstack with fruity syrups; try blueberry syrup or apple spice syrup.
 You can also top flapjacks with jams, compotes, sliced fruit and whipped cream.
 Try a few!

 Think you’ve gotten a handle on hotcakes?
 How about moving on to mastering the art of making French Toast?